acl-sigur/acl-sigur.github.io/iwclul2017.md

 ### Accommodation

 Hotels maybe found through your preferred online hotel price comparison site.
-If you have any questions about accommodation, please feel free to <a href="mailto:iwclul@googlegroups.com">contact the organisers</a>.
+If you have any questions about accommodation, please feel free to [contact the organisers][orgmail].

 ### Organisers